-Munich has to have one of the cutest bird’s eye views in all of Europe.
-With limitations on skyscrapers and a focus on old European architecture you really can’t beat it, especially when the red roofs are covered with a pristine dusting of snow.
+Munich has to have one of Europe’s cutest bird’s eye views.
+With limitations on skyscrapers and a focus on old European architecture, you can’t beat it, especially when the red roofs are covered with a fresh dusting of snow.
 This view can be reached from Peterskirche or St. Peter’s Church right in the center of Munich at Marienplatz.
-3 Euro will grant you access to the long and zigzagging staircase that leads up to the top.
+3 Euro will grant you access to the long, zigzagging staircase leading up to the top.
 The best part about coming in winter (other than Christmas time) is that it is usually not as crowded, so you can take your time and get a good photo!

 2. Go Sledding in and Around Munich.

 I remember growing up in a small town in Alaska; we used to have miles of sledding hills at our doorstep.
 I would suit up and sled out for hours of fun.
 I never dreamed of living in a European city with sledding in the central part of town!
 There are three main sledding hills in Munich.
 The first is in the Englischergarten at Monopteros, which you can find on Google Maps.
 The other two are located at Olympiaberg and Luitpoldhügel.
 Olympiaberg has a tube run so you can race down in an innertube.
 Sleds are not provided at these locations, but you can buy a cheap butt seat for sledding at any sporting goods store; make sure to give it to a family on the hill if you’re only in town visiting and plan on throwing it away.